pablohdzvizcarra/my-software-developer-career/README.md

 programming I wanted to have a record to go in the future and see what decisions I have taken and this repository is the result of that record.

+#### Day 836 Take it easy

+I need to take my time, need how to know to organize my life and my developer career.

 #### Day 835 Programmer

 Today was learned that will work with projects monsters and I like that I have the feeling that need to study and practice more.